 - Always go with a buddy and never go out alone.
 Remember that there is no cellular service out here and you will be depending on yourself to get back.

-- I always recommend people have some background in off-road vehicle use before heading out.
+- I always recommend people who have some background in off-road vehicle use before heading out.
 There is an old but great book out there called Guide to Safe Common Sense Off-Road Driving.
 You can also find a free download of this book on the Jeep Jamboree's website.
 Make sure to read the section about driving in sand.

 - Have a First Aid Kit